 This modification additionally brings some fresh build collections and prebuilt structures to enhance your settlements with extra style.
 Lastly, it rearranges several of Fallout 4‘s item groups to simplify locating desired items.

-Although we’d argue Fallout 4 already features a pretty impressive dynamic weather system, players may find themselves craving even more atmospheric vistas while strolling through the wasteland.
+Although we’d argue Fallout 4 already features a pretty remarkable dynamic weather system, players may find themselves craving even more atmospheric vistas while strolling through the wasteland.
 The True Storms mod takes the vanilla game’s rainstorms and turns them into monstrous downpours.

 With this mod, you get a bunch of new weather types such as radiated rain, massive dust storms, and dense fog, along with their respective visual and sound effects.
 Anyone who’s used the Skyrim variant of this mod will know just how immersive it can make a sprawling open-world like Fallout 4‘s feel.